-Many people love to relax in a bath, swishing around in the bubbles in the company of a bright yellow duck called Norman.
-However, for some people bathing can be a difficult occasion.
+Many people love to relax in the bath, swishing around in the bubbles in the company of a bright yellow duck called Norman.
+However, for some people, bathing can be a difficult occasion.
 If you experience trouble getting in and out of the bath, have limited motion, or are disabled, a bath lift may be for you.
-Our bath lifts lower you into the water and raise your out of the water in a controlled motion making bathing a pleasure.
+Our bath lifts lower you into, and raise you out of, the water in a controlled motion making bathing a pleasure.

 Bath lifts provide that extra helping hand and assurance when bathing.
-Bath lifts are powered, so there is no need to lift yourself or lower yourself into the water by hand or using any strength.
+Our bath lifts are powered, so you don't need to use any strength to lower yourself into the water by hand.
 Each bath lift is supplied with a hand controller unit, which is similar to a large television remote control but easier to use and has fewer buttons.
-The hand controllers are designed to make it easy to press the “Up” and “Down” buttons with ease, even when the controller unit is wet or it you have limited dexterity in your hands and fingers.
+The hand controllers are designed to make it easy to press the “Up” and “Down” buttons with ease, even when the controller unit is wet or you have limited dexterity in your hands and fingers.

-Talking of footprints... the bath lifts are fitted with suction cups at the bottom which attach to the bath for stability.
+Talking of footprints, the bath lifts are fitted with suction cups at the bottom which attach to the bath for stability.
 It is important that the suction cups make good contact with the surface of the bath to keep the lift in place.
 For instance, popular bath lifts like the Bathmaster Deltis Bath Lift and the Aquila Bath Lift have four suction cups, ensuring you'll be supported in every direction, without any need to worry.

 Most of the bath lifts that we stock, including the two we just mentioned, are reclining bath lifts.
 This means that the back of the bath lift is adjustable, enabling you to lie down in the bath rather than sit up straight.
 Although the bath lifts do not fully recline to a horizontal position, they do recline into a comfortable and safe position enabling most of your upper body to submerge in the bubbles.

 Are Bath Lifts Suitable For All Baths?

 Our bath lifts are designed to fit into a wide range of baths, even very narrow baths.
 The Aquila Bath Lift is especially good at fitting into narrow baths as the suction cups pivot and swivel to make a good contact even on the sloping sides near the bottom of the “V” or “U” shape of the bath.
 Each bath lift on the website will give dimensions allowing you to calculate whether your bath is large enough to accommodate the bath lift.
-Both the Minivator Bliss and the Aquila Bath lift provide enough leg room to stretch out in the bath.
+As a good frame of reference, the Aquila Bath lift provides more than enough leg room to stretch out in the bath.

 Are Bath Lifts Easy To Clean?

-All of our bath lifts are designed to be easy to clean, but probably the easiest is the Aquila bath lift.
-It has an antimicrobial surface which protects against harmful bacteria, as well as smooth surfaces that stop any dirt getting trapped.
-This makes it easy to maintain a clean bath lift using simple cleaning products.
-The Aquila bath lift can also be divided into two pieces allowing it to be cleaned easily as well as enabling it to be removed from the bath in two easy to manage parts without a struggle.
+All of our bath lifts are designed to be easy to clean, but probably the easiest is the Aquila Bath Lift.
+It is made with antimicrobial materials which protect against harmful bacteria, and the smooth surfaces stop any dirt getting trapped.
+This makes it hygienic and easy to keep clean, using only simple cleaning products.
+The Aquila Bath Lift can also be divided into two pieces, allowing it to be cleaned easily, as well as enabling it to be removed from the bath in two easy to manage parts without a struggle.

-The Bathmaster Deltis Reclining Bath Lift, Relaxa Easy Lifting Bath Lift and the Aquila Bath Lift are our best selling bath lifts, however other bath lifts may be more suitable for your needs.
-The Aquajoy bath lift is also a fantastic item which can hold much heavier users and has a very strong motor (called an actuator).
+The Bathmaster Deltis Reclining Bath Lift, Relaxa Easy Lifting Bath Lift and the Aquila Bath Lift are some of our favourite and best-selling bath lifts, however other bath lifts may be more suitable for your needs.
+The Aquajoy Premier Plus Bath Lift is also a fantastic item which can hold much heavier users and has a very strong motor (called an actuator).

-The Aquila bath lift is probably an even better deal at only our price of only £299.99 including free fast delivery and VAT costs.
-With a recommended retail price of £499.99, Health and Care are offering this bath lift at a unbelievable price, with a huge saving of £200.
-There is no need for bath lift voucher codes or bath lift coupons.
-Our prices are permanently low, giving you the best deal possible.
+The Aquila Bath Lift in particular is offered with a great deal, including free fast delivery and VAT costs.
+There is no need for bath lift voucher codes or bath lift coupons, and our prices are permanently low, giving you the best deal possible.
 Here’s what our customers have said about the Aquila bath lift:

 “A simple to use, easy to manage lift which fits most domestic baths.
 Very prompt despatch from suppliers with excellent customer support.
-Staff when contacted were knowledgeable & helpful.
+Staff, when contacted, were knowledgeable and helpful.
 Good value for money.
 Recommend to those who find difficulty in accessing the bath.”